A New Dynamic Programming Approach for Spanning Trees with Chain Constraints and Beyond: Adaptations to variants

 \begin{proposition} \cref{alg:pathTSP} is a $(1.5+\varepsilon)$-approximation for \pathTSP. \end{proposition} \begin{proof} We claim that the pair $(y,T)$ generated in \cref{alg:pathTSP} has the properties listed in \cref{obs:suffCond}.
 To see that \cref{item:observationLarge} holds, first note that by $\tau$-oddness of $y$ with respect to $\mathcal{C}$, we have that for every narrow cut $C$ of $x^*$, either $y(\delta(C))\geqslant \tau+2\geqslant \sfrac1\varepsilon$, or $y$ is integral on $\delta(C)$ and $y(\delta(C))$ is odd.
 As $\chi^T$ coincides with $y$ on all integral edges of $y$, the latter case in particular implies that $\chi^T$ coincides with $y$ on $\delta(C)$, and consequently, $|T\cap \delta(C)|$ is odd.
 Hence, \cref{item:observationLarge} is satisfied.
 For \cref{item:observationBounds}, observe that by definition, $c(T)\leqslant c^\top y$, and \cref{thm:tauOddDP} implies $c^\top y\leqslant c(\OPT)$.
 Together, this yields $c(T)\leqslant c(\OPT)$, as desired.

 By \cref{obs:suffCond}, it follows that \cref{alg:pathTSP} is a $(1.5+\varepsilon)$-approximation for \pathTSP.
 For a running time guarantee, we observe that all steps in \cref{alg:pathTSP} can be performed efficiently.
 For \cref{algostep:narrowChain}, note that the minimum cut in $G$ with respect to weights $x^*$ has value at least $1$ by the lower bounds in the relaxation~\eqref{eq:QJoinRelaxation}, and enumerating all cuts with values that are within a factor of $2$ from the minimum cut can be done in time $\Oh(|V|^4|E|)$ (see~\cite{nagamochi1997computing}). \cref{algostep:tauOddChain} can be done in time $|V|^{\Oh(\sfrac{1}{\varepsilon})}$ by \cref{thm:tauOddDP}.
-Finally, minimum length $Q$-joins can be obtained efficiently (see~\cite{edmonds1973matching}, for example), with running times dominated by the second step.
+Finally, the running time of finding minimum $\joinset$-joins in \cref{algostep:findJoin} is negligible compared to the running time of the second step of the algorithm.
+(For an efficient algorithm to find minimum $\joinset$-joins, see~\cite{edmonds1973matching}, for example.)
 Thus, the running time of \cref{alg:pathTSP} is $|V|^{\Oh(\sfrac{1}{\varepsilon})}$. \end{proof}

 The above approach exploits that the $\tau$-odd point $y$ lies in the spanning tree polytope: This guarantees that a spanning tree $T$ coinciding with $y$ on integral edges can be found in \cref{algostep:getTpathTSP} of \cref{alg:pathTSP}.
-In the more general case of connected $Q$-joins with $|Q|>2$, the narrow cuts $\mathcal{N}$ no longer form a chain, which causes additional challenges in directly extending the propagation step of our dynamic programming approach, as we highlighted in the generalization from \MCCST to \MLCST.
-With minor modifications, ideas of this generalization also help for \MSCJ[Q].
+In the more general case of connected $\joinset$-joins with $|\joinset|>2$, the narrow cuts $\mathcal{N}$ no longer form a chain, which causes additional challenges in directly extending the propagation step of our dynamic programming approach, as we highlighted in the generalization from \MCCST to \MLCST.
+With minor modifications, ideas of this generalization also help for \MSCJ[\joinset].
 In fact, a simple alteration of the extension step can be used to obtain a pair $(y,T)$ with the properties highlighted in the following theorem.

 \begin{theorem} For any odd $\tau\in\mathbb{Z}_{\geqslant 0}$ and a laminar family $\mathcal{L}\subseteq 2^V$ of width $k$, there is an algorithm that returns in time $|V|^{\Oh(k\tau)}$ a point $y\in\mathbb{R}^E_{\geqslant 0}$ and a spanning tree $T$ of $G$ with the following properties: \begin{enumerate} \item $y$ is $\tau$-odd with respect to $\mathcal{L}$. \item $\chi^T$ coincides with $y$ on all $y$-small cuts in $\mathcal{L}$. \item $\ell(T)\leqslant \ell^\top y \leqslant \ell^\top x$ for every $\tau$-odd point $x\in\PST\cap\mathbb{Z}^E_{\geqslant 0}$. \end{enumerate} \end{theorem}